Grigorii Maksimov: Biography

-In Golos Truda, Maksimov denounced the centralisation of industry by the Bolshevik party and declared that Russian anarchists should oppose the Soviets, as they were by this time under the control of the state.
+In Golos truda, Maksimov denounced the centralisation of industry by the Bolshevik party and declared that Russian anarchists should oppose the Soviets, as they were by this time under the control of the state.
 When there was a subsequent flare-up of terrorism by the anarcho-communists, he condemned their violent tactics, arguing that they shifted revolutionary energy away from organised action.
-Political repression followed soon after, with the Bolshevik government closing down Golos Truda in May 1918.
+Political repression followed soon after, with the Bolshevik government closing down Golos truda in May 1918.

 In August 1918, Maksimov participated in the First All-Russian Conference of Anarcho-Syndicalists, which was held in Moscow.
 The conference was fiercely critical of the Bolshevik government, which it denounced as a regime of "state capitalism".
-To express the anarcho-syndicalist critique, the conference also established a new newspaper, Volny Golos Truda, which was edited by Maksimov.
+To express the anarcho-syndicalist critique, the conference also established a new newspaper, Volny golos truda, which was edited by Maksimov.
 But the critical articles published in this paper quickly resulted in it being shut down.
 Despite this setback, in November 1918, the syndicalists were able to convene a second congress, which resolved to form a nationwide anarcho-syndicalist confederation.
 The conference elected Maksimov as secretary of an Executive Bureau that would form this confederation.

 During the subsequent period, Maksimov attempted to organise food workers into underground factory committees, which he hoped would form the nucleus of a nationwide General Confederation of Labor.
 In March 1920, Maksimov spoke at the Second All-Russian Congress of Food-Industry Workers, which adopted his resolution that denounced the Bolshevik's "dictatorship over the proletariat" and called for the establishment of free soviets.
-Although his own organising efforts resulted in little success on this front, Maksimov's idea for a decentralised workers' confederation was taken up by the workers' opposition, led by Aleksandra Kollontai.
+Although his own organising efforts resulted in little success on this front, Maksimov's idea for a decentralised workers' confederation was taken up by the workers' opposition, led by Alexandra Kollontai.

 In November 1920, during a wave of political repression against the anarchist movement, Maksimov was arrested by the Cheka and held in custody for weeks.
 Following the outbreak of the Kronstadt rebellion, the 10th Bolshevik Party Congress declared a ban on factions, suppressing the workers' opposition and imprisoning Maksimov.
 In order to draw the attention of visiting European syndicalists, who had arrived in Moscow for the first congress of the Profintern, Maksimov and his fellow anarchist inmates in Taganka prison staged a hunger strike.
 The resulting protest forced the Soviet government to release the prisoners, on condition that they immediately leave the country.
 In January 1922, Maksimov left for Berlin.